Skip to main content

 --recursion-method=none

-• u=database_user_name — database user name;
+• u=database_user_name — the database user name;

-• p=password — database user password;
+• p=password — the database user password;

-• D=database_name — database name;
+• D=database_name — the database name;

-• t=table — table name;
+• t=table — the table name;

-Change the mechanism for storing data in a table to InnoDB
+Change the table storage engine to InnoDB

 pt-online-schema-change \